8 – Personal names

 8.4 – Relations

-The field Related personal name describes familial relationships.
+The field Related personal name describes relationships between people, primarily familial.

 Enter the personal name that stands in relation to the person in question.
 This field is linked to the Personal names authority file through $0 and life dates are displayed in $d.